L13/vscode-diff/README.md

 * `Enter` - Same as `Double Click`.
 * `Ctrl + Enter` - Same as `Alt + Double Click`.
 * `Escape` - Unselect all items in the list view.
+* `Space` - Show preview of diff or file to side if `l13Diff.enablePreview` is true.
+If multiple files are selected the last selection will be opened as a preview and the rest will be opened like `Double Click`.

 #### macOS